jordwalke/moodules/README.md

 This works by simply copying modules around, which simplifies the implementation.

-- It also allows you to depend on a "virtual library" directly, not requiring the executable to specify a concrete implementation.
 - Allows depending on a concrete library that "extends" a virtual library, and then rely on additional modules inside of that concrete library that were not part of the virtual library.